Syncano/syncano-cli/README.rst

 Classes and Scripts configuration is stored in *syncano.yml* file.
 If this file already exists, only classes and scripts stored in this file will be pulled and updated.
-If you want to pull the whole instance you can use *-a/--all* switch flag.
+If you want to pull the whole Instance you can use *-a/--all* switch flag.

 Pushing your changes
 --------------------